When you run a business, you're legally required to ensure there's a high standard of electrical safety within the workplace

 What is portable electrical equipment?

 Portable electrical equipment is any item that can be moved whilst connected or disconnected from the power supply.
-Most IT equipment and electrical items in the office or workplace - such as desk lamps and fans, kettles and hoovers - will come into this category.
+Most IT equipment, mobile devices and electrical items in the office or workplace - such as desk lamps and fans, kettles and hoovers - will come into this category.

 What are my responsibilities for electrical safety of this equipment in the office?